 Don’t assume someone else is calling 911.
 If you have specific information and have made it out safely, call the police.

-911 calls from your cell phone will go to either the Chicago Police Department, the Evanston Police Department or Illinois State Police dispatch centers.
+Calls to 911 from your cell phone will go to either the Chicago Police Department, Evanston Police Department, or Illinois State Police dispatch centers.
 Be sure to tell them you are on the campus of Northwestern University.
-911 calls from campus phones go directly to the Northwestern University Police dispatch center (do not dial 7 to get an outside line).
-Texting 911 is an option in both Chicago and the City of Evanston.
-Simply place “911” in the to line from your mobile phone and enter the details into the message field.
+Calls to 911 from campus phones go directly to the Northwestern University Police dispatch center (do not dial 7 to get an outside line).
+Texting 911 is also an option in both Chicago and the City of Evanston.
+Simply place “911” in the "To" line of your mobile phone and enter the details into the message field.

-- Be specific about the location where the incident is occurring. (e.g., “There is an active shooter on the campus of Northwestern University, first floor of Norris Center.”)
+- Be specific about the location where the incident is occurring—for example, “There is an active shooter on the campus of Northwestern University, first floor of Norris Center.”

 - Provide a specific description of those involved, including clothing and weapons.

 - Pre-program your cell phone with the Northwestern University Police Department emergency number: 847-491-3456.